Background pattern

 5. Storage of ZUANTRIP 0.4 mg.

-ZUANTRIP belongs to a group of medicines called alpha 1 adrenergic receptor blockers that relax muscles in the prostate and urinary tract.
+ZUANTRIP belongs to a group of medicines called alpha-1 adrenergic receptor blockers that relax the muscles in the prostate and in the urinary tract.

-ZUANTRIP is used to relieve urinary symptoms caused by an enlarged prostate (benign prostatic hyperplasia).
-By relaxing muscles, ZUANTRIP allows urine to pass more easily and facilitates urination.
+ZUANTRIP is used to relieve the urinary symptoms caused by an enlarged prostate (benign prostatic hyperplasia).
+By relaxing the muscles, ZUANTRIP allows urine to flow more easily and facilitates urination.

-2. What you need to know before starting to take ZUANTRIP 0.4 mg
+2. What you need to know before you take ZUANTRIP 0.4 mg

 Do not take ZUANTRIP 0.4 mg if: